tehokang/qmyspin-to-wrap-myspin-framework/docs/README.md

 <center><img src="https://github.com/tehokang/public-figures/blob/master/qmyspin/QmySPIN-relation-flow.png?raw=true"/> QmySPIN-relation-diagram </center>

-This is relation diagram to represent the flow when working.
-It will help you to understand easily the each steps from connecting to communicating like sending, receiving and disconnecting.
+I will use this relation diagram to represent the flow when working. <br>
+It will help you to understand easily the each steps from connecting to communicating like sending, receiving and disconnecting. <br>
+Where is Phone-Projection Coordinator?
+That's right, it will be merged into QmySPIN. <br>
+Phone-Projection Coordinator just mean abstract layer.
 Let's see how they are working. <br>

 ##### 2.2.2.1 Initialize